Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 - What is MODULEINFO and what fields does it have?
 A windows API function that "Retrieves information about the specified module".
 [FIELDS](https://learn.microsoft.com/en-us/windows/win32/api/psapi/ns-psapi-moduleinfo): lpBaseOfDll, SizeOfImage, EntryPoint
 - Why does it need a process handle as a parameter?  (hProcess) To determine which program the function should obtain information from.
 - Which header do you need to include?
-The include we will need when we start coding: #import <psapi.h>
+The include we will need when we start coding: #include <psapi.h>

 [WinAPI-Documentation](https://learn.microsoft.com/en-us/windows/win32/api/psapi/ns-psapi-moduleinfo)